 F. Pirro and A. Ramazzotti, ‘La persistenza della grande impresa nell’Italia meridionale.
-Dalla crisi del modello fordista alle nuove politiche industriali,’ in Il risveglio del Mezzogiorno.
+Dalla crisi del modello fordista alle nuove politiche industriali’ in Il risveglio del Mezzogiorno.
 Nuove politiche per lo sviluppo, edited by A. Lepore and G. Coco, Roma-Bari: Laterza, 2018.
 The chapter studies the evolution and localisation of large industrial plants in Southern Italy from the 1950s to the 1980s combining quantitative census data and case studies.